-Nicholas Townsend has extensive experience in export controls, trade sanctions, cybersecurity, and the aerospace industry.
-His international trade and national security practice includes:
+Nicholas Townsend has extensive experience in export controls, trade sanctions, cybersecurity, privacy, and the aerospace industry.
+His practice includes:

 - conducting internal investigations and audits regarding the International Traffic in Arms Regulations (ITAR) and the Export Administration Regulations (EAR);